Lead with your story

 Virtual Storytelling Workshop for Executives

-Stories build a foundation of understanding through emotion and intuition.
-They humanize your message and bring data to life.
+Stories build a foundation of understanding through emotion and empathy.
+They allow executives to communicate the heart of their message and then deliver the data that clinches their argument.

-- a 90-minute live instructional module that includes in-workshop practice, breakout work in pairs, and invaluable trainer feedback.
+- A 90-minute live instructional module that includes a mix of theory and experiential exercises, breakout work in pairs, and expert trainer feedback.

 - Between sessions, you’ll have take-home assignments that support learning assimilation, access to Narativ’s Storytelling Practice Platform, and be able to consult with Jerome via email.